apache/spark/CI.rst

 https://github.blog/2020-09-01-introducing-github-container-registry/

-Recently we started to experience unstable behaviour of the Github Packages ('unknown blob' and manifest v1 vs. v2 when pushing images to it).
-So together with ASF we proposed to enable Github Container Registry and it happened as of January 2020.
+Recently we started to experience unstable behaviour of the GitHub Packages ('unknown blob' and manifest v1 vs. v2 when pushing images to it).
+So together with ASF we proposed to enable GitHub Container Registry and it happened as of January 2020.

 More about it in https://issues.apache.org/jira/browse/INFRA-20959